Israeli airstrikes kill dozens across Lebanon as Hezbollah confirms a 7th top commander was killed

 JERUSALEM (AP) — Israeli airstrikes across Lebanon killed dozens of people on Sunday as the Hezbollah militant group sustained a string of deadly blows to its command structure, including the killing of its overall leader, Hassan Nasrallah.

-The Israeli military said it carried out another targeted strike on Beirut on Sunday, but did not immediately provide details.
+The Israeli military said it also carried out another targeted strike on Beirut, but did not immediately provide details.

-Lebanese media reported dozens of strikes in the central, eastern and western Bekaa and in the south, besides strikes in Beirut.
-The strikes have targeted buildings where civilians were living, and the death toll was expected to rise.
+Lebanese media reported dozens of strikes in the central, eastern and western Bekaa and in the south, besides strikes on Beirut.
+The strikes have targeted buildings where civilians were living and the death toll was expected to rise.

-In a widely circulated video of a strike in Sidon, verified by The Associated Press, a building swayed before collapsing as neighbors filmed the strike.
-On one TV station, the broadcaster called on viewers to pray for a family caught under the rubble, posting their pictures, as rescuers failed to reach them.
-The Lebanese health ministry reported Sunday that at least 14 medics were killed in two days in the south.
+In a video of a strike in Sidon, verified by The Associated Press, a building swayed before collapsing as neighbors filmed.
+One TV station called on viewers to pray for a family caught under the rubble, posting their pictures, as rescuers failed to reach them.
+The Lebanese health ministry reported at least 14 medics were killed over two days in the south.

+President Joe Biden said Sunday he would speak with Israeli Prime Minister Benjamin Netanyahu, and believes that an all-out war in the Middle East must be avoided.

+“It has to be,” Biden told reporters at Dover Air Force Base in Delaware as he boarded Air Force One for Washington.

-Meanwhile, wreckage from the strike on Friday that killed Nasrallah was still smoldering more than two days later.
-AP journalists saw smoke over the rubble as people flocked to the site, some to check on what’s left of their homes and others to pay respects, pray or simply to see the destruction.
+Meanwhile, wreckage from the strike on Friday that killed Nasrallah was still smoldering.
+AP journalists saw smoke over the rubble as people flocked to the site, some to check on what was left of their homes and others to pay respects, pray or simply to see the destruction.

+In response to the dramatic escalation in Israeli strikes on Lebanon, Hezbollah significantly increased its attacks in the past week, from several dozen to several hundred daily, the Israeli military said.
+The attacks injured several people and caused damage, but most of the rockets and drones were intercepted by Israel’s air defense systems or fell in open areas.

+The army says its strikes have degraded Hezbollah’s capabilities and the number of launches would be much higher if Hezbollah had not been hit.

 Israel strikes Houthi targets in Yemen

-The Houthis launched a ballistic missile attack on Ben Gurion airport on Saturday when Israeli Prime Minister Benjamin Netanyahu was arriving.
-The Houthi media office said the Israeli strikes hit the Hodeida and Rass Issa ports along with two power plants in Hodeida city, which is a stronghold for the Iranian-backed rebels.
+The Houthis launched a ballistic missile attack on Ben Gurion airport on Saturday when Netanyahu was arriving.
+The Houthi media office said the Israeli strikes hit the Hodeida and Rass Issa ports, along with two power plants in Hodeida city, a stronghold for the Iranian-backed rebels.
+The Houthi-run Health Ministry said the strikes killed four people and wounded 40 others.

-Following the strikes, fire and plumes of smoke could be seen over Hodeida.

 The Houthis claimed they took precautionary measures ahead of the strikes, emptying oil storages in the ports, according to Nasruddin Ammer, deputy director of the Houthi media office.
 He said in a post on X platform the strikes won’t stop the rebels’ attacks on shipping routes and on Israel.